At Home After Pneumonia

 Smoking

 Do not smoke when you are recovering from pneumonia.
 Smoking irritates your lungs and can make your infection worse.
-Stay away from secondhand smoke and wood smoke too.
+Stay away from secondhand smoke and wood smoke, too.

-Click the button below to learn more about other conditions and ways to improve your health.
+Click the button below to learn about more ways to improve your health.